-Benefits of vitamin B12 are vast and include boosting energy, reducing depression, decreasing sugar cravings and lowering neurological degeneration.
-This is definitely a vitamin B (one of eight) that you don’t want to fall short on for so many reasons.
+Benefits of vitamin B12 and vitamin B12 foods are vast and include boosting energy, reducing depression, decreasing sugar cravings and lowering neurological degeneration.
+This is definitely a B vitamin (one of eight) that you don’t want to fall short on for so many reasons.

-Top 10 Vitamin B12 Foods
+Top Vitamin B12 Foods

 1. Beef Liver

 Consuming beef liver can help prevent pernicious anemia because not only is it high in vitamin B12, but it’s also high in iron and and folate.
 These are three nutrients that can aid in a natural recovery from anemia.

 3. Atlantic Mackerel

 Lamb is not eaten as much in the U.S. as it is in many other countries, but it definitely has impressive nutrition content.
 It’s one of the top vitamin B12 foods, and it’s also very rich in protein, iron, selenium and zinc.

-5. Wild-Caught Salmon
+7. Wild-Caught Salmon

 Wild-caught salmon is one of the healthiest and most nutritious protein sources.
 Of course, you need to choose wild and not farmed to make the most of this fish when it comes to your health.

 9. Cottage Cheese